Powerlearnproject/se-assignment-2-introduction-to-software-engineering-His-Excellency01/README.md

 5 Deployment
 6 Maintenance

-Explain the various phases of the Software Development Life Cycle.
-Provide a brief description of each phase.
-Agile vs. Waterfall Models:

-**Answer:**
 Requirement: Gathering and documenting user needs and system requirements.
 Design: Creating high-level and detailed designs of the software archutecture and user interface.
 Implementation: Writing code and building the software according to the design specification.